ajbevau/everycal/readme.txt

 == Installation ==

+This plugin requires PHP5.

 The best way to install this plugin is through your WordPress Admin.
 Alternatively upload all of the plugins files to the '/wp-content/plugins/everycalplus1' directory.

 Once the plugin has been installed/uploaded you need to Activate this plugin in the 'Plugins' Admin panel.